 There are different kinds and ratings for fire extinguishers, so to keep it simple, remember that:

-Boats under 26 feet need at least one B-1 type extinguisher
+- Boats under 26 feet need at least one B-1 type extinguisher.

-Boats 26 to just under 40 feet need two B-1 types or one B-2 type extinguisher
+- Boats 26 to just under 40 feet need two B-1 types or one B-2 type extinguisher.

-Here are some quick tips about boating in Canada
+Quick tips for boating in Canada

 Legal requirements for boat operation